aspnetzero/documents/doc/Development-Guide-Rad-Tool-Mac-Linux.md

 ### Notes

-AspNetZeroRadTool folder is placed in your solution's directory.
+ - AspNetZeroRadTool folder is placed in your solution's directory.
 You have to place the json file and run the command in there.
-Also, please Keep in mind that JSON file is completely case sensitive.
+ - Please Keep in mind that JSON file is completely case sensitive.
+ - Auto add-migration and update-database functions are disabled.